 Ways & Means

 The Ways & Means department is responsible for fundraising for the club.
-Past events include Oktoberfest, Luau, bingo, casino night, and hoagie sales.
+Past events include Boscov’s Friends and family, Beef and Beer, Bus trips, coupon book sales et al.

 The Charitable Giving committee decides where to send the proceeds from undesignated fundraising efforts.
 Emphasis is on local charities benefitting women and children.